open-telemetry/opentelemetry-collector-contrib/extension/jwtauthextension/README.md

           authenticator: jwt

 processors:
-  # Add the project_id from the token to the data
+  # Extract the project id from the auth context
   attributes/from_auth_context:
     actions:
       - key: project.id